Special Initiatives Program

 Purpose

-To provide planning grants and supplemental grants for new or on-going informal education projects which have space-related content and are intended to encourage, attract, or retain underrepresented groups in Science, Technology, Engineering, and Mathematical fields, especially women, minorities, and persons with disabilities.
+To provide planning and supplemental grants for new or on-going informal education projects that contain STEM-related content that supports NASA Mission Directorates and are intended to encourage, attract, or retain underrepresented groups in Science, Technology, Engineering, and Mathematical fields, especially women, minorities, and persons with disabilities.

 Proposed Projects Should

-- Improve the STEM pipeline by creating a program/project designed to primarily include under-served and/or underrepresented students or the teachers who specifically teach these populations.
-Federally recognized minority groups include African American, Native American, Hispanic/Latino, or Pacific Island.
+3. Improve the STEM pipeline by creating a program/project designed to include primarily underserved and/or underrepresented students or the teachers who specifically teach federally recognized underrepresented communities.

 To Apply: